manibomma/nodeJs/AsyncPatterns/README.txt

             .then(() => 10)
             .then((num) => {console.log(`Number passed by then is : ${num}`)})

-    - UnhandledPromiseRejectionWarning - occurs when an error occurs in the promise where it is not handled by the caller
+    - UnhandledPromiseRejectionWarning - occurs when an error occurs in the promise whereas it is not handled by the caller